 Important Note: Once you set a GAU for one assignment, the system will only calculate assignments with GAUs when averaging students’ final grades for the course.
 This means that once you set a GAU for one assignment, all assignments without GAUs will not be calculated into students’ course averages.

-- Late work accepted - this allows you to select how a student's garde would be affected by submitting the assignment after a deadline.
+- Late work accepted - this allows you to select how a student's grade would be affected by submitting the assignment after a deadline.
 Late work accepted checkbox will only be enabled once you have set a GAU.
 To accept late work for the assignment, do the following:

 - Check the Late Work accepted.